Rmkh77/avltree.c/README.md

 # avl tree program
-#operations can be performed are:
+#operations can be performed are:\n
 #-->insertion
 #-->deletion
 #-->height of the tree